-Please note that employees employed by Dumbarton Oaks or the Center for Hellenic Studies cannot make Roth contributions and are not covered by automatic enrollment.
-Postdoctoral fellows and employees of Harvard Business Publishing are not covered by automatic enrollment.
+Please note that employees employed by Dumbarton Oaks or the Center for Hellenic Studies, postdoctoral fellows, and employees of Harvard Business Publishing are not covered by automatic enrollment.
 HELPFUL TIP: To learn more about your retirement plan options, investment options, and whether you're able to roll existing qualified retirement account(s) into the TDA, visit hr.harvard.edu/employee-funded-retirement-programs or call the HURC at 800-527-1398, Monday-Friday, 8 a.m.-5 p.m.
 ET.